shaw-kunal/notes/js-notes.md

 key feature of json :
- ->light riith
+ ->light weight
  -> for data interchange format
  -> text based
  -> language indepent

 ################################################################

-what it the purpose of array splic method ?
+what it the purpose of array splice method ?
 Array splice method is used for add /remove element from the array and  return the remove item.
 The first argument specifies the array position/index for insertion or deleteion where as optional second  argument indicate the number of element to be deleted.
 Each addtional argument is added to the array.